aia-uclouvain/pydl8.5/doc/user_guide.rst

 DL8.5 provides an interface that allows other trees than classification trees to be learned, and other scoring functions than training set error to be used.
-In this case, the user has to implement a new scoring function in Python, which will then be used by DL8.5 during the optimization process.
+In this case, the user has to implement a new scoring function in Python.
 Examples of the use of this interface can be found on the page of examples for predictive clustering.

-Note that regression trees are a special case of predictive clustering trees.
-However, please note that this interface may still change in the future to make it easier to use.
+Note 1: As regression trees are a special case of predictive clustering trees, this interface can also be used for regression.

+Note 2: While we decided to make this preliminary interface publicly available already, it may still change in the future to make it easier to use.
+For this reason, the documentation of this interface is currently still short.